athena-seguace/CGX-ProfileX/README.md

 # CGX-ProfileX

-⚠️ **Note: This project is no longer live.
-It was built as part of the CGS (IIT KGP) 2025 Sophomore Selection under the WebX Track, and the deployment on Render has been turned off as of August 2025.**

 A full-stack web application built with **React (Vite)**, **Node.js (Express)**, and **MongoDB Atlas**, developed for the **CGS (IIT KGP) 2025 Sophomore Selection Task** under the **WebX Track**.

 Author: **Neelabh Priyam Jha**